 You might ask whether there is a use of a distributed sliding window analysis beyond the use case I presented in this article.
 And for sure there is.
 The sliding window analysis described here applies to a broader range of problems than computing trending topics.
 Another typical area of application is real-time infrastructure monitoring, for instance to identify broken servers by detecting a surge of errors originating from problematic machines.
 A similar use case is identifying attacks against your technical infrastructure, notably flood-type DDoS attacks.
 All of these scenarios can benefit from sliding window analyses of incoming real-time data through tools such as Storm.

-If you think the starter code can be improved further, please contribute your changes back to the storm-starter project on GitHub by forking the official repository, making your changes and sending a pull request.
+If you think the starter code can be improved further, please contribute your changes back to the storm-starter component in the official Storm project.